 Do I need to care about the Appium Server depending on the language I wrote my tests with?

 No, the server is exactly the same irrespective of the scripting language.
-This is because the TestScript implements the Selenium WebDriver and communicates with Appium Server via JSON Wire Protocol (a standardised JSON over HTTP protocol).
+This is because the TestScript implements the Selenium WebDriver and communicates with Appium Server via JSON Wire Protocol (a standardized JSON over HTTP protocol).

 Where would the Appium server be running?